maroc81/kitfx/README.md

                                 // OpenJFX 19 introduced a well overdue function "flatMap" to bind/select sub properties
                                 // In TornadoFX you used select: {it.value.subSubObjectProperty().select(SubSubObject::nameProperty)}
                                 this + ktablecolumn<ModelSubObject, String>("SubSubObjectName") {
-                                    // If subSubObjectPropertyChanges, the name shown in the table column will
+                                    // If subSubObjectPropertyChanges, the name shown in the table column will also update
-                                    // also update
+                                    // NOTE: Properties created with flatMap are editable but the changes will NOT
-                                    setCellValueFactory { it.value.subSubObjectProperty().flatMap(SubSubObject::nameProperty) }
+                                    //       be written back to the nested property. setCellValueFactory { it.value.subSubObjectProperty().flatMap(SubSubObject::nameProperty) }
+                                }

+                                // If the sub property needs to be modified, use the KitFX select binding this + ktablecolumn<ModelSubObject, String>("SubSubObjectName") {
+                                    setCellValueFactory { it.value.subSubObjectProperty().select { it.nameProperty() } }
                                 }
                             }
                         }